eProsima/vulcanexus/docs/rst/installation/linux_binary_installation.rst

     sudo apt install vulcanexus-galactic-base

-For other Vulcanexus packages, please refer to the :ref:`main_features` section for more information.
+For other Vulcanexus packages, please refer to the :ref:`Introduction <vulcanexus_introduction>` section for more information.

 Environment setup
 -----------------